oeghaneyan/gcp-stacks-example/README.md

 Terraform Stacks, a GitHub account, and an Azure Subscription with Terraform Cloud configured as an OIDC identity provider.
 Details of all of this are found in the provided Stacks User Guide._

 1. **Configure GCP authentication** by creating a new service account in the Google Cloud Console (or with Terraform itself!) with the necessary roles (Cloud Storage, Cloud Functions, and API Gateway) and a service account key to allow the role to be assumed by Terraform Cloud (the OIDC identity provider).
-More details on this step can be found in the Stacks User Guide or in the [Dynamic Credentials with the Azure Provider](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/gcp-configuration) guide.
+More details on this step can be found in the Stacks User Guide or in the [Dynamic Credentials with the GCP Provider](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/gcp-configuration) guide.
 2. **Fork this repository** to your own GitHub account, such that you can edit this stack configuration for your purposes.
 3. **Edit your forked stack configuration** and change `deployments.tfdeploy.hcl` to use the public ssh key url, GCP audience, GCP service account email, and GCP project ID you created, as well as an identity token audience value for GCP.